 At this point, Hedren breaks into a fit of laughter.
 “It’s really funny to see.
 I guess I just have a weird sense of humour.”

 Hedren has a lot to smile about these days.
-From the cathartic release of her memoir, Tippi (in which she details the sexual assault she suffered at the hands of director Alfred Hitchcock) to her ongoing animal activism, Hedren is enjoying the time spent out of the limelight and surrounded by her beloved lions and tigers.
+From the cathartic release of her memoir, Tippi (in which she details the sexual assault she suffered at the hands of director Alfred Hitchcock — her own #MeToo experience that occurred decades before the movement began) to her ongoing animal activism, Hedren is enjoying the time spent out of the limelight and surrounded by her beloved lions and tigers.

 Yes, the Hollywood icon lives a quiet life with some of the world’s most dangerous animals in order to provide them with a sanctuary in which they can recover from years of neglect and abuse at the hands of former owners.
 Hedren also lends her support to The Roar Foundation‘s mission to deter people from buying, selling or breeding exotic felines.
 Even the proceeds from her memoir go directly to the foundation. “[Shambala] is a beautiful place and the animals have a huge space to live; they’re not in little cages,” she says.